Description

 OpenCVE Recommended Actions

-• Update the Linux kernel to a version that includes the MVPP2 driver patch that adds the CM3 SRAM device tree entry and the global_tx_fc guard.
+• Apply a kernel update that includes the MVPP2 driver patch adding the CM3 SRAM device tree entry and the global_tx_fc guard.

-• If a kernel update is not immediately available, adjust the device tree for affected hardware to include the CM3 SRAM memory resource so that priv->cm3_base is set.
+• If a kernel update is not immediately available, modify the device tree for the affected hardware to include the CM3 SRAM memory resource so that priv->cm3_base is non‑NULL.

-• Avoid performing MTU changes that cross the jumbo frame threshold on affected systems until the kernel or device tree is updated.
+• Avoid performing MTU changes that cross the jumbo frame threshold on systems with the unpatched driver until a fix is deployed.

 Tracking